 Chargers often malfunction due to design flaws.
 Battery failure may cause a non-charging bike of a comparable model.
 The charger is defective if this charge is not accessible.

 Should I Fix My Mobility Scooter Myself?

 Rather than attempting to fix your mobility scooter on your own, call in a professional when it breaks down.
-This might harm your health and your mobility scooter if you do it on your own.
+This might harm your health and mobility scooter if you do it alone.
 As a result, proceed at your own risk.